habib-sherfy/PRODUCT-PRICE-LISTING/README.md

 # PRODUCT-PRICE-LISTING
-It generates the price list
+It generates the price list (design first in canva)

 ## Features